AlexSmall96/Portfolio-Project-1/README.md

 ## Project Goals

 This site is intended to give the public a concise yet alluring overview of the restaurant, to attract new customers.
-The site is intendted to be intuitive and easy to follow, with lots of well positioned naviation links.
-The home page is designed to catch the users attention with the two images, and provide a succinct description of the restaurant.
-The menu page aims to provide a sample of what the dining experience is like at the restaurant, while the bookings page is designed to allow customers to easily request a table at the restaurant.
-The footer aims to allow users to easily get in contact with the restaurant, or find out more information on social media.
+The site is intended to be intuitive and easy to follow, with lots of well positioned naviation links.

 ## User Stories
 ### Site User